jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab0.rst

 **The following items need to be addressed as of 04/19/22**

 1. Weirdness at end of Lab 3 load balancing - see screenshot in lab. mixed graphics from both sites when [Shift + refresh]

+4/22 - Chas Aware and looking into it.

-2. Very end of Lab 4 needs an adjustemnet to the service policy steps.
+2. Very end of Lab 4 needs an adjustement to the service policy steps and add where to review deny logs

+4/22 - Will be complete by 11:59PM on 4/22

 4. Lab 5 - Add resource to AWS workload (image, page whatever) for /aws.
-Add resource to Azure workoad for /azure (Chas) 4/19 note 12AM EST - Will change narrative back to internal needing URI access since
+Add resource to Azure workoad for /azure (Chas)

+4/22 -  Chas added resources, still need to test and add lab collateral.
+Possible change narrative back to internal needing URI access.